DidierRLopes/my-website/blog/2024-03-02-moving-from-london-to-the-bay-area-and-what-changed.md

 ### Equity as part of compensation package

 Most European startups do not offer any equity.
-In the Bay area, all startups offer equity.
+In the Bay Area, all startups offer equity.
 The earlier you join (higher risk) the more meaningful the options you get are.
 One of the reasons this works is because US employees are, in general, hard-working and will go the long way for their company.
 So this makes it so that incentives are aligned, and employees want to work harder because that equity can become much more meaningful than their base salary (potentially life-changing).

 One of the reasons this works so well is that pretty much every US person knows someone in firsthand who made f-u money by selling their shares in secondaries, or has at least heard stories about this.
 While I was in the UK, before starting OpenBB, I didn’t hear about this once.
 Also because companies have no interest in offering you equity if they don’t have to.